kai-li-1994/compostable-packaging-operational-acceptance/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.20650603.svg)](https://doi.org/10.5281/zenodo.20650603)

-# Certified but not accepted: governing the mismatch between compostable packaging claims and organic-waste systems
+# Certified but not accepted: operational limits to compostable packaging in organic-waste systems

 This repository contains the archived evidence corpus, Python coding workflow, figure-generation scripts, generated analytical outputs, and Supplementary Data generation workflow for the manuscript:

-**Certified but not accepted: governing the mismatch between compostable packaging claims and organic-waste systems**
+**Certified but not accepted: operational limits to compostable packaging in organic-waste systems**

 ## Release and archive